Social Work

 3 Credit Hours

-History, Philosophy and Theory of Social Work Practice*
+The History and Philosophy of Social Work*

 *First semester course requirement for the foundation curriculum.